szeitlin/szeitlin-blog/content/posts/engineering/cross-account-access-aws.md

-So since I had encryption on the source s3 bucket, that meant I *had* to enable the same encryption on the EMR filesystem (EMRFS), whether I cared about that or not (I did not care).
+So since I had encryption on the source s3 bucket, that meant I *had* to enable the same encryption on the EMR filesystem (EMRFS), whether I cared about that or not (_at this point, I did not care_).

 The security configuration, in case you've never used it, is something you can set up via this obscure tab